clairesrc/proxypush/README.md

 ## to-do/contribution suggestions

 i'll be working on this myself but feel free to open a PR (:
-- handle the text processing and conditional logic in a more robust scripting language instead of bash+awk
+- handle the config file text processing and conditional logic in a more robust scripting language instead of bash+awk
 - use rsync instead of scp
 - interactive features to kickstart pusher configuration & choosing a pusher